 A person can be your legal nominee if they already have the power to make decisions for you, under state, territory or Commonwealth law (for example, if you are under a guardianship order or someone has power of attorney for you).

-The Scheme can only appoint someone to be your legal nominee with their consent and taking into account your wishes regarding the arrangement.
+The Scheme can only appoint a legal nominee with their written consent and taking into account your wishes regarding the arrangement.

 These arrangements are in place to ensure that people who may not have the capacity to apply for and make decisions about redress on their own (for example, if they have an intellectual disability), can still access redress with someone acting on their behalf.